Skip to main content

 G28

-STATUS_MESSAGE="Homing complete"
+STATUS_MESSAGE="Homing completed"

-# Step 2: Auto leveling
+# Step 2: Auto-leveling

 # Step 3: Safe Z-axis lift